Independent Contractors: Alaska

 Federal law and guidance on this subject should be reviewed together with this section.

 - Alaska's courts apply an economic reality test to determine whether a worker is an employee or an independent contractor under Alaska's wage and hour law.
 See Wage and Hour.

-- Alaska has adopted the "relative nature of the work test" for distinguishing between employees and independent contractors for purposes of workers' compensation.
+- Alaska has a statutory definition for distinguishing between employees and independent contractors for purposes of workers' compensation.
 See Workers' Compensation.

 - Alaska uses the "ABC Test" for its unemployment insurance law.
 See Unemployment Insurance.